CWolfs/MissionControl-Site/docs/contract-builder-api/trigger-results/tag-units-in-region-result.md

 ---
 id: tag-units-in-region-result
-title: Tag Units in Region Result
+title: Tag Units In Region Result
-sidebar_label: Tag Units in Region
+sidebar_label: Tag Units In Region
 ---

 The `TagUnitsInRegion` result adds tags to units within a region.

 Currently only `Building` type is supported for this result.

-## SetState
+## Properties

 | Property      | Required | Default            | Details                                                      |
 | ------------- | -------- | ------------------ | ------------------------------------------------------------ |